GerritCodeReview/plugins_find-owners/src/main/resources/Documentation/rest-api.md

 GET /changes/<id>/owners HTTP/1.0
 ```

 The `<id>` is a Gerrit change ID.
-This API can have two parameters:
+This API can have three parameters:

 * **patchset**: is the patchset number of the change to look for changed files.
   By default the current (latest) patchset of given change is used.